fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/chat3.md

 ## Authorization with Row Level Security (RLS)

-To make it writing our RLS policies a bit easier we are going to create a small helper function to check if the current signed-in users is a participant of the room.
+To make writing our RLS policies a bit easier, we are going to create a small helper function to check if the current signed-in users is a participant of the room.